khofstadter/bcmi.khofstadter.com/README.md

 - conversations about corrosion on EEG electrodes;
 - checking forum and github issues;
-- tested impedence with openbci_gui and greentek, i expected a difference between the electrode heads with the black flap and the once which seem to look brand new with the silver part, but after having experimented for a while, they delivered similar results. now.
+- tested impedance with openbci_gui and greentek, i expected a difference between the electrode heads with the black flap and the once which seem to look brand new with the silver part, but after having experimented for a while, they delivered similar results. now.
 	- I move the reference electrode back to REF from CZ, and it seemed to reduce the impedance (WHY?);
 	- let's try brand new sponges;
 	- let's check the water, i've used normal water;